 - fatigue or low energy

-If you experience at least one of these most days, most of the time, for at least two weeks, that is the main ICD-10 criterion for depression.
+The main ICD-10 criterion for depression: you experience at least one of these symptoms most days, most of the time, for at least two weeks.
 Then the psychiatrist would ask about the following associated ICD-10 depression symptoms:

 - disturbed sleep

 - low self-confidence

 - suicidal thoughts or acts (If you are suicidal or in crisis, please get help immediately.)